nosarthur/nosarthur.github.io/_posts/2018-02-10-quantum-computing.md

 in the worst case.

 Thus in practice, such straightforward implementation on classical computers, the so-called [full configuration interaction](https://en.wikipedia.org/wiki/Full_configuration_interaction) approach, can only be used to study very small molecules.
-Various approximated methods have been developed to deal with medium sized molecules with less computational burden.
+Many approximated methods have been developed to deal with medium sized molecules with less computational burden.
 For large molecules such as proteins which can easily have more than 100,000 atoms, it is still extremely challenging if not impossible to simulate them quantum mechanically.

-On the other hand, if we have a simulator which is itself a quantum mechanical object, the time evolution calculation is taken care of by nature.
+On the other hand, if we have a simulator which is itself quantum mechanical, Nature will take care of the time evolution calculation: no more matrix multiplications.
-There is no need to explicitly calculate matrix multiplications anymore.
-All we need to do is to set up the [Hamiltonian](https://en.wikipedia.org/wiki/Hamiltonian_(quantum_mechanics)) of the system (i.e., give a description of how atoms interact) at the beginning, and then just wait for the desired end time of the simulation.
+All we need to do is to set up the [Hamiltonian](https://en.wikipedia.org/wiki/Hamiltonian_(quantum_mechanics)) of the system (i.e., describe how atoms interact), and then wait for the desired end time of the simulation.
 For example, if we use the quantum system of interest to 'simulate' itself and we are interested in the result at 1 second, then we just wait for 1 second and look at the system.

-Nowadays there is the vague notion of [quantum supremacy at 50 qubits](https://en.wikipedia.org/wiki/Quantum_supremacy).
+Nowadays there is a vague notion of [quantum supremacy at 50 qubits](https://en.wikipedia.org/wiki/Quantum_supremacy).
-It basically claims that a quantum computer with 50 qubits could beat any classical computer in computational power.
+It basically says that a quantum computer with 50 qubits has more computational power than any classical computer.
 If we just count the size of the state space, 50 qubit amounts to a state vector with size $$2^{50}\simeq 10^6 G$$.
-Matrix multiplications of such vectors is indeed daunting.
+Matrix multiplications on such vectors is indeed daunting.
 There are still controversies on whether this supremacy happens at 50 qubits.
 But it definitely gives strong incentives for the tech companies to make 50-qubit devices.

 It did not take long for the idea of [universal quantum computer](https://en.wikipedia.org/wiki/Quantum_Turing_machine) to appear.
 The goal here is to build a universal machine that can do all possible calculations, instead of building a specialized machine for each computational task.
 In terms of quantum simulators, it means that one would have a device that can simulate all possible quantum systems at least with some approximations.
-This line of thought is a direct analogy of the classical computer, the [Church-Turing machine](https://en.wikipedia.org/wiki/Church%E2%80%93Turing_thesis).
+This line of thought is a direct analogy of the classical [Church-Turing machine](https://en.wikipedia.org/wiki/Church%E2%80%93Turing_thesis).

  \ | classical computer | quantum computer
  --- | --- | ---